 What career is right for me?

-If you are a teacher changing careers, I highly recommend you get started with our free quiz.
+If you are a teacher changing careers, the best first step is to get started with our free career quiz made specifically for teachers.
 This quiz is customized to give you a small sample of careers that match your strengths and what you liked/and didn’t like in teaching: Free quiz: What career outside of the classroom is right for you?

 What other companies or businesses hire teachers?